Rules to Better Power Apps - 12 Rules

 Canvas Apps are ideal for task-based apps, an example might be logging support tickets, a task checklist, submitting an expense claim, etc.

 Model-Driven Apps are more suited to larger solutions, an example of this could be where a customer submits a support request, and based on the ticket type, the request is assigned to the correct team, once the team actions this request the customer receives a survey email to rate the service given.

 With a Model-Driven App, a complete end to end solution can be developed.

-One huge advantage of a Canvas App has over a Model-Driven App is the number of connectors supported.
+One huge advantage that Canvas Power Apps has over a Model-Driven App is the number of connectors supported.
 As of October 2020, there are 300+ supported connectors.
-That means the hard work and the integration between your Canvas App and 300 plus external data sources is taken care of for you.
+That means the hard work and the integration between your Power Apps and 300 plus external data sources is taken care of for you.
 On top of this, you can create custom connectors too.
-Want to see all the connectors currently available, go here: https://flow.microsoft.com/en-us/connectors/.
+See all the Power Automate connectors currently available.

 If you're new to Power Apps and would like to get up and running quickly there two training templates that will help you along the way.
 The first one is Power Apps Training ; it contains exercises to get you quickly up and running with Canvas Apps.

 For Office specific integration there is also the Power Apps Training for Office .
 Both these templates are an excellent starting point for anyone wanting to get into Canvas apps; strongly recommended for citizen and pro makers alike.

 The Power App Community Plan gives developers a dedicated environment with access to: